shubshres/Ava/README.md

 - Copy listening.wav to project directory
 - Install Dependencies (Described Below)
 - Run Program!
+- Check out commands.txt for a list of commands you can do!

 #   Packages and Dependencies Used for this Project   #